kopalite/ExpressWalker/README.md

 - owner type of visited property
 - name & type of visited property
 - depth of visit
-- expression for changing property value,
+- expression for changing property value
 - cloning...

 Uses refleciton only while building re-usable visitor (initial step) and relies purely on expression trees afterwards.